-The Bermad Deluge Valve is equipped with an EasyLock Manual Reset (M), (EMR) device, which locks it into an open position during activation and operated by an Electric Solenoid Valve (14B) and a pneumatically operated PORV (6B).
-The PORV is normally held closed by a pneumatic control pressure maintained in the Dry Pilot Line, supplied through the 3-way Solenoid Valve and a closed pneumatic pilot line system.
+This Deluge Valve is equipped with an Easy Lock Manual Reset (M fig.1), (EMR) device, which locks it into an open position during activation.
+The controlled trim includes a PORV Pneumatic Actuator (6B fig.1), normally held closed by pressure maintained in the pneumatic release system, and a Manual Emergency Release (15B fig.1).

-In Fire condition, either in response to opening the pneumatic release, or when the detection system causes the System Control Panel to be activate, the Solenoid Valve is activated, this in turn opens the PORV releasing water pressure from the control-chamber causing the Bermad Deluge Valve to open, and thereby allowing water to enter the system piping.
-Whenever either the Dry Pilot line, Solenoid Valve or Manual Emergency Release (15B) is activated, the EMR locks the Deluge Valve in its open position.
-The Bermad Deluge Valve will close again only when the reset button on the EMR is pressed (see "Placing in service").
+In Fire condition, in response to the opening of the pneumatic release, the pneumatic pressure drops, causing the PORV to open, releasing trapped water pressure from the control chamber and opening the Deluge Valve, allowing water to enter the system piping.
+Whenever either the Dry Pilot line or Manual Emergency Release (15B fig.1) is activated, the EMR locks the Deluge Valve in its open position.
+The Bermad Deluge Valve will close again only when the reset button on the EMR is pressed.